 2. Open Applications.

 Note: Clicking Clear Data will also clear the cache.
-However, it will also reset the app and remove any data including login data, settings, etc. DO NOT choose this option unless you exactly know what you are doing.
+However, it will also reset the app and remove any data, including login data, settings, etc. DO NOT choose this option unless you want to reset the app to factory settings.

-6. You will notice that the cache size has reduced to zero.
-This means that you have successfully cleared the FireStick cache for the chosen app.
+6. You can see that the cache size has reduced to zero.
+This means you have successfully cleared the FireStick cache for the chosen app.

-7. Now, press the back button and choose a different app.
-Click Clear Cache again
+Note: Now, press the back button and choose a different app.
+Click Clear Cache again.

 Wrapping Up